roban/machine-epistemology/_posts/2015-06-28-foundherentism.md

 In the general case we might have to change not just the observables but the entire specification of the model to non-trivially incorporate new evidence.
 This points to the idea that the meaning of "belief" might be context dependent.
-Within the framework of a give model it might refer to statements like "parameter $$x < 0.5$$", which can be assigned a posterior probability.
+Within the framework of a given model it might refer to statements like "parameter $$x < 0.5$$", which can be assigned a posterior probability.
 When the model itself is called into question, however, the "belief in question" expands to encompass the